-7.8.4 Accidental Access to Inappropriate Material
+7.9.4 Accidental Access to Inappropriate Material

 You may receive an email or mistakenly visit an Internet site that contains unacceptable material.
-If this occurs, you must inform the head teacher immediately.
+If this occurs, you must inform the Headteacher immediately.

-The head teacher will ask you for details relating to the incident and you will be asked how the event occurred.
+The manager will ask you for details of the incident including how the event occurred.
 This information may be required later for management and audit purposes.

-7.8.5 Copyright
+7.9.5 Copyright